 * U.S. ECONOMY: U.S. economic growth unexpectedly slowed in the fourth quarter as the strongest pace of consumer spending in three years resulted in a surge in imports.

 * INVESTORS: Hedge funds and money managers cut their net long position in COMEX copper contracts in the week to Jan.
 23, U.S. Commodity Futures Trading Commission data showed on Friday.

 * COPPER STRIKE: Chile's Codelco has struck a contract deal with workers at its Andina copper mine, it said on Saturday, as the state-owned company tries to reach advance agreements with some unions in a year expected to be rife with labour negotiations.

 * For the top stories in metals and other news, click or

-* Asian shares extended their bull run on Monday amid upbeat corporate earnings and strong global economic growth, while the dollar tried to bounce even as the White House continued to complain of "unfair" trade practices by competitors.
-PRICES 0449 GMT
+*Asian shares looked to extend their recent bull run on Monday amid upbeat corporate earnings and strong global economic growth, while more rumblings from the White House about "unfair" trade practices kept the U.S. dollar on the defensive.

 ($1 = 6.3250 Chinese yuan renminbi)

-(Reporting by Melanie Burton; Editing by Kenneth Maxwell and Richard Pullin)
+(Reporting by Melanie Burton; Editing by Kenneth Maxwell)